slamora/brackets-wiki/Language-Support.md

 ## Ongoing work
 - Introduced a new high-level concept "language" and refactored support for LESS based on that ([Pull Request](https://github.com/adobe/brackets/pull/2844))

-## Caveats
-* We should potentially add a central point to extract file extensions for a given file name to support extensions with multiple parts (i.e. ".html.erb").
-Then file names wouldn't have just one potential extension, since file names like "1.
-Introduction.html" (also multiple dots) would also need to be supported.

 ## The language concept

 * A language has an ID (i.e. "cpp", "cs") for computers (variables, object keys, file names, etc.)